LivePersonInc/knowledge-center-archive/_release/May 2021/week-of-may-24th.md

 ## Data at Rest Encryption solution
 ### Enhancement
-LivePerson has enhanced their Encryption solution.
+LivePerson has enhanced their encryption solution.
 The encryption of data at rest in LivePerson refers to the encryption of conversation transcripts and Engagement Attributes on the LivePerson storage servers.
 Implementing a strong encryption method is crucial for protecting LP customers data from potential unauthorized access and for complying with laws and regulations dictated to LivePerson directly or indirectly by its customers.